RichardByrne95/CI-MS4-TuckIn/README.md

 -   Add ability to add a note to the overall order for the restaurant.
 -   Add ability to edit notes/additional details.
 -   Add flexible minimum order amount.
+-   Allow user to choose delivery or collection.
 -   Add restaurant accounts so that they can manage their inventory.
 -   Allow restaurants delivery and collection times to be separate.
 -   Allow restaurant to have delivery intervals other that 15 minutes (done via adding delivery_interval option to model and setting interval to self.delivery_interval in class' functions).